Dropsource/monarch/dropsource_storybook/README.md

     icon: null);

 ```
 Notice how you only need to import flutter and my_fancy_card.dart.
-Also, the `*.stories.dart` file can have any name, it just needs to end in `.stories.dart`.
+Also, the `*_stories.dart` file can have any name, it just needs to end in `_stories.dart`.

 Stories are just functions that return a `Widget`.